Sillte/werewolves_puzzle/README.md

 The core function of generation is **strategy.generate_problem**.

 + Check whether the uniqueness of coherent cases in which all players' statements do not contradict each other.
-+ If the coherent cases are more than one, then add the claim of player.
++ If the coherent cases are more than one, then add the claim of a player.
-+ If the coherent cases do not exist, then delete the claim of player.
++ If the coherent cases do not exist, then delete the claim of a player.

-The function iterates the above until the unique case is found.
+This function iterates the above until the unique coherent case is found.

-By overriding the function of adding or deleting claims of players, the properties of problems change. (see the derived classes of **Strategy**.)
+By overriding the functions of adding or deleting claims of players, the properties of the generated problem change. (see the derived classes of **Strategy**.)

 When you create the subclass of **Strategy**, add the class to *_mode_dict* in **get_strategy_map**.